evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 ## Competition <!-- omit in toc -->

 Develop a controller for a digital twin of the [FOSWEC](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/) device.
 The goal of this controller will be to generate the largest quantity of electrical power across a pre-defined simulation duration.
-Top ***N*** electrical power producing controllers will be selected based off data gathered during the simulation and the developer will be awarded the opportunity to participate in, and have their travel expenses reimbursed for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
+Top ***N*** electrical power producing controllers will be selected based off data produced and gathered during the simulation and the developer will be awarded the opportunity to participate in, and have their travel expenses reimbursed for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
 Workshop in **September 2023**.

 The controller for the competition will be built to control a System Identification digital twin model of the FOSWEC device, a real world tank-scale floating oscillating surge wave energy converter.
 The twin for the competition was modeled from the data collected in a similar wave tank testing campaign done at [OSU O.H.
 Hinsdale Wave Research Laboratory](https://engineering.oregonstate.edu/facilities/wave-lab).